gonzamaxilopez/gonzamaxilopez/README.md

     - Mathematical modeling of mating probability and fertile egg production in helminth parasites: https://doi.org/10.1007/s11538-024-01356-3

     - Simple models for macroparasite distributions in hosts: https://doi.org/10.28951/bjb.v41i2.616

+- Here, you can also find some mathematics theses that I have supervised

+    - Ejemplos de representaciones para una familia de álgebras de Hopf:

+    - Introducción a la Teoría de Códigos:
 <!--

     - Forest fires in amazonas:  https://arxiv.org/abs/2202.11552